 CT or Ultrasound Guided Biopsy and Drainage Procedures

-Please note: This is an interventional radiology procedure.
-A specially trained doctor called an Interventional Radiologist will use a CT machine or an Ultrasound to guide him to a specific target.
+Please note: This is an Interventional Radiology procedure.
+A specially trained doctor called an Interventional Radiologist will use a CT machine or an Ultrasound to guide to a specific target.
 Typically, the target is a collection of fluid to be drained or an area of concern within the body that must be biopsied for further study.
 Generally, prior scans, ultrasounds or x-rays of affected areas will need to be viewed by the doctor before scheduling of these procedures can be completed.

 - Depending upon the area of concern, you may be required to lie on your side, your back or your stomach.

 - A CT or Ultrasound is used to scan the area of concern.

 - The skin over the site is cleaned.
 A local anesthetic is applied to numb the skin.

 - The site is accessed with a straight needle.
 Biopsies are taken as necessary.
 In some cases a thin tube is exchanged with the needle to drain a collection of fluid.

 - For thyroid core biopsies being performed in the Ultrasound department at Henry Ford Wyandotte Hospital, please see more information here.

 - Please expect a phone call prior to your procedure informing you of specific requirements, obtaining a health history and a list of medications including blood thinners, and answering any questions that you may have.